Truc4p/derma-mind/docs/README.md

 #### 🌍 Multilingual Support with Automatic Translation
 **Major Feature Addition**

-The AI Dermatologist now supports queries in any language while maintaining high-quality responses!
+The AI Dermatology Expert now supports queries in any language while maintaining high-quality responses!

 **What Changed:**
 - ✅ Automatic language detection for user queries